friegger/synoptico/README.md

 used together and to learn more about functional programming techniques in general.
 Feedback is very welcome.

+# Usage

+1. Create a `json` file following the format of the sample here: https://raw.githubusercontent.com/friegger/synoptico/v0.1.1/docs/examples/sample.json

+2. Open the file via the `Open File...` menu entry or just drag it onto the app window.

 # How to run locally

 It has been tested with Node.js 6+.